-Strategic report
+Strategic report - overview of strategy

-The directors present the strategic report for the Company for the year ended 31 December 2013.
+The directors present the strategic report for the Company for the year ended 31 December 2014.

-The strategic report is designed to replace and enhance reporting previously included in the Business Review section of the Report of the Directors.
-Its purpose is to help shareholders assess how the directors have performed their duty to promote the success of the Company during the year under review.
+The strategic report is designed to help shareholders assess how the directors have performed their duty to promote the success of the Company during the year under review.